google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 memory-intensive on large `DataFrame` objects.

 Often you don't have to worry whether you're working with a reference or a copy.
-Pandas strives to be efficient and will use references and views as much as it can.
-Sometimes the abstractions break down, and you need to know a little more about what specific data you are working with.
+Pandas strives to be efficient and will use references or views depending on which makes most sense in most cases.
+But sometimes the abstractions break down, and you need to know a little more about what specific data you are working with.
 -->